Do AP scores matter for college admissions? Yes and No.

 When you arrive at many colleges or universities, you can start taking more advanced classes based on your AP Test scores.
 While standards vary from school to school, strong AP scores can help students skip entry-level and/or prerequisite courses, thus allowing them to get right into the heart of the academic program they choose.
 This is even true at Cal State schools.

 High AP test scores can save you (or mom and dad) a lot of money and help you finish college in 3 years or on a more relaxed 4-year schedule.
 High scores on AP exams have other important benefits for students.

-AP Exam Cram Can Put You on Track for High Scores
+AP Exam Cram Puts You on Track for the Highest AP Scores

 In light of these facts, it’s important that you prepare for your AP exams with a great “last minute” study plan.
 AP Exam Cram helps students review the topics that will appear on the AP tests.
 AP Exam Cram also includes AP test-taking strategies to ensure that you are mentally prepared to ace the AP tests.
 And the last piece of the AP study plan is one of our AP review packets that you can study at home right before the test.

 Click AP exam prep to learn more about our AP Exam Cram program.

 Honors classes progress at a faster pace and deal with course material in greater depth than do regular classes.
 Excelling in high school honors classes can transform students’ entire academic careers, allowing them access to top-notch colleges and universities.
 Once there, some schools allow them to skip entry-level and general-education classes and begin pursuing their studies at a more advanced level.

 Many colleges and universities in the United States give college credit and/or advanced placement to students with outstanding grades in high school honors classes.
 In this way, graduation requirements can be completed early, or students can simply benefit from more course flexibility.
 Here are three more important benefits that are often overlooked: